easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {mathrm_alpha}</i>
 </center><br>

-The heat of vaporization (Figure 8 D) is the enthalpy change required to transform a given quantity of a substance from a liquid into a gas and is needed for determining the heat lost through respiration.
+The heat of vaporization (@figureref {EnvironmentWaterProperties} D) is the enthalpy change required to transform a given quantity of a substance from a liquid into a gas and is needed for determining the heat lost through respiration.
 Finding a piecewise best fit yields:

 <center>
 \f[{\mathrm{h}}_{\mathrm{fg}}\mathrm{=}\left\{ \begin{array}{c}